 Kyle joined City Law School as a lecturer in law in August 2021, having previously held various Teaching Fellowships at Durham Law Shool (Public Law & Human Rights; Media Law; Criminal Law).
 He holds LLB (hons), Mjur, and PhD degrees (Dunelm), and is Associate Fellow of the Higher Education Academy.

-His main research brings a strongly moral sceptic and anti-realist philosophy to constitutional theory.
+His other research brings a moral sceptic and anti-realist philosophy to constitutional theory.
 This project essentially asks: what would, or could, an approach to constitutional theory, grounded in morally sceptical philosophy, look like?
 How should power be distributed, and decisions made, when there are no "right answers" to be found?
 Kyle has developed this project through his Mjur and PhD degrees, and has published in leading journals (Canadian Journal of Law and Jurisprudence; Jurisprudence).

 Kyle has teaching experience across UK Constitutional Law; Administrative Law and Human Rights; Advanced Public Law; Criminal Law; Law, Sex & Crime; Jurisprudence, and Media Law.